mrjones-plip/timekpr-next-remote/README.md

 # Timekpr-nExT Remote

-A python web based interface for easily adding or removing time for users of Timekpr-nExT.
-The priimary goal is to allow a non-technical parent to use a local (not on the itnernet) web app to:
+A python web based interface for easily adding or removing time for users of [Timekpr-nExT](https://mjasnik.gitlab.io/timekpr-next/).
+The primary goal is to allow a non-technical parent to use a local (not on the internet) web app to:

 * require a simple PIN to access the web app
 * see current time usage for all users